guillaumeboniface/bananaland/README.md

 # Bananaland

 This repository contains an implementation of a DQN agent to solve the Banana environment.
 The environment is a 3D space stochastically populated with blue and yellow bananas.
 At each step the agent has 4 actions (move forward, move backward, turn right and turn left).
-Walking over a blue banana result in a -1 reward, walking over a yellow banan results in a +1 reward.
+Walking over a blue banana results in a -1 reward, walking over a yellow banana results in a +1 reward.
 The environment is considered 'won' if the agent succeeds in getting an average reward of 13 over 100 consecutive episodes.
 Each episode lasts 300 steps.

 ![banana environment](./banana.gif)